Third-party MDM coexistence with Configuration Manager

 When you concurrently manage Windows 10 or later devices with both Configuration Manager and Microsoft Intune, this functionality is called co-management.
 When you manage devices with Configuration Manager and enroll to a third-party MDM service, this functionality is called coexistence.
 Having two management authorities for a single device can be challenging if not properly orchestrated between the two.
 With co-management, Configuration Manager and Intune balance the workloads to make sure there are no conflicts.
 This interaction doesn't exist with third-party services, so there are limitations with the management capabilities of coexistence.

-Azure AD-joined only.
+Microsoft Entra joined only.
 (This type is sometimes referred to as "cloud domain-joined")

 It doesn't support personally-owned devices.